FrauenLoop-Berlin/starter-code-2026/assignments.md

 # 1. Pre course
 ## 1.1  Start the project

 Clone this repo to your computer.
-Once you ahve all the files on you computer, check out the instructions in the file `README.md` and follow the steps.
+Once you have all the files on you computer, check out the instructions in the file `README.md` and follow the steps.
 You have succeeded when you see a coffe shop web site in your browser.
 Take note of any issues you run into.
 We will discuss these in class.